RedMadRobot/gradle-infrastructure/README.md

 It is because NDK version on CI differs from a requested version.
 You can change requested version by setting `android.ndkVersion`.

-Plugins `redmadrobot.android-library` and `redmadrobot.application` by default apply NDK version from env variable `ANDROID_NDK_VERSION` if it set.
+Plugins `com.redmadrobot.android-library` and `com.redmadrobot.application` by default apply NDK version from env variable `ANDROID_NDK_VERSION` if it set.

 ### `Could not resolve` or `Could not find` dependencies